Erdi88/Erdi88/README.md

 I'm Sondre Erdi Solbakken! 👋

-I am a motivated student pursuing a Bachelor's degree in Mathematics and Physics at the University of Tromsø (UiT).
-I have a strong interest in programming and technology, and I enjoy solving technical challenges through coding.
+I am a undergraduatestudent pursuing a Bachelor's degree in Mathematics and Physics at the University of Tromsø (UiT).

 ## Education
 - Bachelor of Mathematics and Physics, University of Tromsø (UiT)

 ## Technical Skills
 - Programming languages: Python, C, R
-- Experience with VS Code for development
+- Experience with VSCode and CLion
 - Document preparation using LaTeX

 ## Contact